 When shopping, Dr. Cornell recommends looking for shoes that aren't too flexible in the toes (you shouldn't be able to roll the shoe up) and a wide (versus narrow) toe box.
 "Your shoes should provide adequate biomechanical support and stability to the foot, as well as good longitudinal arch support," he says.

-And make sure to measure your feet before you buy, as they can flatten and widen as you get older, thereby changing your shoe size.
+Make sure to measure your feet before you buy new shoes, as they can flatten and widen as you get older, thereby changing your shoe size.

 The Best Shoes for Aging Feet

 - For running and exercise (for women): HOKA ONE ONE Bondi 7 ($160, HOKA.com) and Saucony Triumph 19 ($150, Saucony)

 - For running and exercise (for men): HOKA ONE ONE Bondi 7 ($160, DicksSportingGoods.com) and Saucony Triumph 19 ($150, Saucony)

 - For everyday wear and casual activity: Birkenstock Arizona ($99.95, Birkenstock.com) and OOFOS OOriginal Sandal ($59.95, Zappos)